Quasiregular cobordism theorem: Applications

-Using the method of conformal traps, Iwaniec and Martin \cite{Iwaniec-Martin} constructed UQR maps $\bS^n\to \bS^n$ whose Julia sets are tame Cantor sets.
-The existence of UQR maps in $\bS^3$ whose Julia sets are wild Cantor sets was established by Fletcher and the second named author in \cite{Fletcher-Wu}.
-We use a topological version (Theorem \ref{intro-thm:Berstein-Edmonds_existence}) of Theorem \ref{intro-thm:mixing_short} and a quasi-self-similar wild Cantor set in dimension $4$, constructed in the appendix, to extend the result in \cite{Fletcher-Wu} to $\bS^4$.
+Theorem \ref{intro-thm:qrcobordism} can also be used to construct examples in quasiregular dynamics.
+The composition of two $\sK$-quasiregular maps is again quasiregular but often has distortion larger than $\sK$.
+Thus in dynamics, it is natural to consider only \emph{uniformly quasiregular maps}, or \emph{UQR maps}, $f\colon M \to M$ between Riemannian manifolds for which the mapping $f$ and all its iterates are $\sK$-quasiregular for a number $\sK >1$.
+Using conformal traps, Iwaniec and Martin \cite{Iwaniec-Martin} constructed UQR maps $\bS^n\to \bS^n$ whose Julia sets are tame Cantor sets.
+UQR maps in $\bS^3$ whose Julia sets are wild Cantor sets are constructed by Fletcher and the second named author in \cite{Fletcher-Wu}.
+Theorem \ref{intro-thm:qrcobordism} may be used to extend the example of wild Julia set to $\bS^4$.

 \begin{restatable}[Wild Julia set]{theorem}{introthmwildJuliasetdimfour} For each $k\in \N$, there exists a uniformly quasiregular map $\bS^4 \to \bS^4$ of degree at least $k$, whose Julia set is a wild Cantor set. \end{restatable}